Ferries from

 Ferry from Isle of Arran to Scotland

-Ferries from Isle of Arran to Scotland sail approximately 32 times per week.
-Caledonian MacBrayne provides the ferries from Isle of Arran to Scotland.
+Ferries from Isle of Arran to Scotland sail approximately 52 times per week and are provided by Caledonian MacBrayne.

-How long is the ferry from Isle of Arran to Scotland?
+How long is the ferry from Isle of Arran to Scotland

 Is there a car ferry from Isle of Arran to Scotland?